mosra/magnum-bindings/doc/python/pages/api-conventions.rst

 too generic or confusing names in the root namespace / module and also keeping it relatively clean and small, without too many symbols.
 On the other hand, the subnamespaces *do* have generic names.
-The :dox:`GL::version()` / `gl.version()` API is one example --- it's tucked in a subnamespace so the generic name isn't a problem, but you wouldn't find anything of similar genericity in the root namespace / module.
+The :dox:`GL::version()` / :ref:`gl.version()` API is one example --- it's tucked in a subnamespace so the generic name isn't a problem, but you wouldn't find anything of similar genericity in the root namespace / module.

-An exception to this rule is exposed preprocessor definitions --- these are *not* pulled in when doing :py:`from magnum import *` as this would likely cause conflicts (in particular, `BUILD_STATIC` is defined by Corrade as well).
+An exception to this rule is exposed preprocessor definitions --- these are *not* pulled in when doing :py:`from magnum import *` as this would likely cause conflicts (in particular, :ref:`BUILD_STATIC` is defined by Corrade as well).
 Instead, you have to access them like this:

 .. code:: py